 Beneficiary Designation – Generally, life insurance, 401k, IRA, and annuities automatically avoid probate because there is a beneficiary attached.
 You can assign beneficiaries to bank accounts and on-retirement investments as a POD or TOD.
 Through a transfer on death deed, you can designate a beneficiary of your real estate.
 This helps avoid probate altogether.

 Revocable Living Trust– covers three phases; while you are alive and in good mental health, if you become mentally incapacitated, and after you die.
 You must title and transfer the assets out of your name and in the name of your trust to avoid probate.

 Disbursement of Property – if you really want to avoid probate altogether, disburse your property before becoming mentally incapacitated or in the preparedness of passing.
 However, this is an extreme measure.
 Everyone needs a means to live, a place to live, and the probability of giving assets away prior to death is minimal.
 However, there are cases where this worked and made sense for special circumstances and made a no probate asset type case.

 While this is not an exhaustive list of ways to avoid real estate probate, the options are limited.
 You must have due diligence and planning to avoid real estate probate.
 The bottom line is, what will work for your specific situation, your family and your overall wishes play a big part in the direction to take.
-Before taking any decision outlined here, talk to a probate attorney the Woodlands to get a better understanding of the law and what can work for you.
+Before taking any decision outlined here, talk to a probate attorney the Woodlands or Broward county probate attorneys to get a better understanding of the law and what can work for you.
 Create the peace of mind you need to make a decision that impacts your loved ones proactively.